 “There have been predictions across the board that rates were going to skyrocket,” Peter Lee, the executive director in charge of the Covered California health exchange, said yesterday on a conference call.
 “Rates are going up at far lower than the best estimate Milliman thought might happen and way below the worst estimates of doom and gloom.”

 Around the country, insurance premiums in the exchanges appear to be short of worst-case predictions.
-Aetna Inc. (AET:US) has warned of “rate shock” when customers shop for plans in exchanges, citing health-law policies that mandate better benefits and prohibit the companies from refusing to cover the sick or charging older people more than three times as much as young adults.
+Aetna Inc. (AET:US) CEO Mark Bertolini warned of “rate shock” when customers shop for plans in exchanges, citing health-law policies that mandate better benefits and prohibit the companies from refusing to cover the sick or charging older people more than three times as much as young adults.
 Aetna, along with UnitedHealth Group Inc. (UNH:US) and Cigna Corp.
 (CI:US), three of the four-largest U.S. health insurers, chose not to join the California exchange.

-People who currently buy coverage for themselves or their families from Blue Shield of California, a nonprofit that is one of the largest insurers in the state, will see average rate increases of about 13 percent when they renew their coverage in the exchange, Paul Markovich, the company’s president, said on the call.
+People who currently buy coverage for themselves or their families from Blue Shield of California, a nonprofit that is one of the largest insurers in the state, will see average rate increases of about 13 percent when they renew their coverage in the exchange, Paul Markovich, the company’s president, said on the call with Lee.
 Federal subsidies can greatly reduce the cost.
 Blue Shield rates would have gone up 8 percent next year without the health law, Markovich said.

 About 5.3 million Californians will be eligible to purchase coverage through the new exchange and about half may be eligible for the subsidies, according to the report.